perryyo/learn-postgresql/README.md

 ### PostGIS - Spacial and Geographic objects for PostgreSQL

+#### PostGIS Installation
-If you've installed Postgress App as in the example above, you can easily extend it to include PostGIS.
+If you've installed Postgres App as in the example above, you can easily extend it to include PostGIS.
 Follow these steps to begin using PostGIS:

 1. Ensure that you're logged in as a user OTHER THAN `postgres`.
 Follow the